hoogenbj/countary/docs/budgets.markdown

 Let us tackle an example together.
 Here's a view that shows what it looks like when all groceries transactions and the *Groceries* item in the *April 2023* budget are selected:
 [![groceries](images/demo_allocate_groceries.png)](images/demo_allocate_groceries.png)
-Above the transactions, find the *Many to 1* button in the toolbar and click it:
+Above the transactions, find the *Allocate* button in the toolbar and click it:
 [![many_to_1](images/demo_many_to_1.png)](images/demo_many_to_1.png)
 The image shows a dialog listing all the selected transactions, the budget item those will be allocated to and the sum of the amounts of all the transactions.
 At this point